TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    know we are not talking about REST here, but elsewhere, reStructuredText should be preferred.

+sitepackage
+   In the context of a TYPO3 sitepackage, a TYPO3 sitepackage extension or the sitepackage builder, we use the spelling sitepackage and not site package.

 system extension
    "system extension" is commonly used to describe an extension shipped with the core and located in the directory sysext in the file system.
 Alternate term